Representative Democracy: A Slippery Hold on Freedom

 In fiction, most of us will remember the example in the film Star Wars: Episode II – Attack of the Clones (2002), where it was officially recommended that the Senate grant emergency dictatorial powers to deal with one specific military threat, to senator Palpatine, after which he used those powers to turn the Government into his own Galactic Empire (Video: So This is How Liberty Dies)

-So-called elected 'representatives' usually have no legal obligation to follow the wishes of their constituents and are typically free to not only ignore such any expressions, and even all consitutent correspondence, but are typically free to legislate directly against the will of the consitituents whom they supposedly represent.
+So-called elected 'representatives' usually have no legal obligation to follow the wishes of their constituents, are free to ignore all constituent correspondence or protests, and even legislate directly against the will of the consitituents whom they supposedly represent.

 Atheism Incentive.
 Religion stands as potential adversaries with Government, capable of criticizing and rallying the People against Government.
 In response of this threat to dictatorship, Government controls taxation and immigration, and has been using both to undermine the independent power of religion in two ways: conditionally easing taxation on religious organizations which support Government, and emphasizing immigration of opposing religious groups (to decrease the social influence of the traditional religious groups).